 An alternative route through Ashburton since the closure of the main bridge is expected to be opened tonight.

-A spokesman for the Ashburton District Council said they have assessed the bridge, located on State Highway One, on Tuesday morning and it will not be a band-aid type fix.
+A spokesman for the Ashburton District Council said they had assessed the bridge, located on State Highway 1, on Tuesday morning and it will not be a band-aid type fix.

 He said the bridge has sustained significant damage.

 Ashburton Mayor Neil Brown said it is now looking like it will take more than a few days to fix.

 "We've been up there on Thompsons Track, contractors up there believe they might have an access way open by tonight.

 Brown said he is reasonably confident an inland route through Ashburton will be established on Tuesday night.